-To complement the PE coverage in the IPC, children have one lesson of PE every week, covering a wide variety of physical skills from ball skills to team games, gymnastics and fitness training.
+Children have one lesson of PE every week, covering a wide variety of physical skills from ball skills to team games, gymnastics and fitness training.
 They also have one lesson of dance a week, which also develops physical strength and stamina.

 Our progressive PE curriculum, designed to encourage and celebrate fitness and teamwork, can be found by clicking here.
 In addition, intensive swimming courses are provided to all children in Years 3 and 4 to ensure that the majority are able to swim competently by the time they are 9 years old.

 Music is written into the DNA of Sir William Burrough School.
 In addition to the music appreciation and composition coverage which appears in Cornerstones Curriculum 22, children enjoy a lively and progressive curriculum of performing arts taught by specialist teachers.
 The Early Years and Key Stage One have a lesson of singing, music and dance weekly where they learn a variety of songs and movement routines.
 In Key Stage 2 every class has an hour a week (on a half-termly rotation) of dance and recorder lessons.
 The music curriculum can be found here and the scheme of work for Key Stage Two Dance and Recorders can be found here.

 Beyond the taught curriculum, the whole school have a weekly joyful singing assembly and each key stage has a further singing assembly, which draws on music from a variety of traditions.
 There is a thriving school choir, open to Key Stage 2 children, which performs at a variety of prestigious occasions and places and a school dance troupe made up of Year 5 and 6 children which tackles challenging and emotional routines.

 The school is richly endowed with technology, with 60 laptops, 128 iPads and 110 Chromebooks.
 They use this technology across all aspects of the curriculum as well as having several dedicated ICT lessons every term which focus on computer programming and E-Safety.
 As part of the Cornerstones curriculum, the school follows the Barefoot computing curriculum throughout, which covers all aspects of the National Curriculum, including staying safe on line, programming, debugging and all other relevant ICT skills.